Should every association conduct a formal board orientation every year?

 Every association should conduct a yearly, formal board orientation for two reasons: First, the board should know and internalize their general governance responsibilities.
 Second, it’s critical each board member understands the legal responsibilities of a board member of a non-profit.

-Additionally, because most organizations rotate in new members onto the board each year, these new board members need to learn the organizational norms of behavior to become effective contributors.
+Additionally, because most organizations rotate new members onto the board each year, these new board members need to learn the organizational norms of behavior to become effective contributors.
 It is also crucial that those who may never have had previous exposure to the personal obligations of board service learn what those obligations are before they attend their first meeting.

 What does a board orientation teach?

 At a minimum, a good board orientation should explain the difference between governance and management.
 It is common in most associations to recruit board members from the organization’s committee leadership.
-Committee chairs are often concerned with tactical operations (how things will get done, how much it will cost and who will do it).
-It can be difficult, without proper orientation, for them to understand that effective boards answer more big-picture, strategic questions like, “Where are we going?,” “Why are we going there?” and “When should we get there?”
+Committee chairs are often concerned with tactical operations (how things will get done, how much it will cost, and who will do it).
+It can be difficult, without proper orientation, for them to understand that effective boards answer more big-picture, strategic questions like, “Where are we going?,” “Why are we going there?” and “When should we get there?”.

 It may look only subtly different, but these questions speak to the important difference between governance and management.
-Simply put, boards exist to determine and advance the mission of the organization and committees exist to accomplish the work of the board.
+Simply put, boards exist to determine and advance the mission of the organization, and committees exist to accomplish the work of the board.

 Your most effective committee member can be your least effective board member if they do not understand that they no longer have individual authority.
 Simple things that they might have done as a committee member like speaking on behalf of the committee or dealing with issues affecting individual members are no longer their purview as a board member.

-In contrast, as a board member, they should not speak on behalf of the organization unless specifically authorized and should only handle issues affecting the whole of the membership and not issues affecting individual members.
+In contrast, as a board members, they should not speak on behalf of the organization unless specifically authorized and should only handle issues affecting the whole of the membership and not issues affecting individual members.

-What are board member’s legal responsibilities?
+What are board members’ legal responsibilities?

 In the category of legal responsibilities, board members should understand that all associations, even non-profit associations, are, at their legal core, businesses.
 But non-profit associations are not typical businesses.
-How many businesses have the same group of people who are the owners, the customers and the workforce?
+How many businesses have the same group of people who are the owners, the customers, and the workforce?